matfire/m3-chat/README.md

 - NUXT_PUBLIC_PUSHER_SECURE: "true" | "false" determines whether to use wss or ws protocol
 - PUSHER_APP: app name for pusher-compatible service

+- CHAT_BATCH_LENGTH: minimum length of text message before it gets emitted and saved to db (defaults to 100)
+- REASON_BATCH_LENGTH: minimum length of reasoning message before it gets emitted and saved to db (defaults to 50)

 ### Programs

 In development, the script tries to create a local libsql database.
 For this, you will need to install the [turso cli](https://docs.turso.tech/cli/introduction)